 This printer has an excellent supertank ink system.
 Instead of using removable cartridges, this printer holds four high-capacity ink tanks that you refill yourself.
 As they're designed to hold a lot of ink, both the black and colored tanks yield an extremely high amount of pages before you need to refill them.
 Even if you're always printing off a lot of documents, you shouldn't need to refill the tanks often.

 While you can technically fill the supertanks with any third-party ink, we didn't try it and don't recommend doing so.
 Low-quality ink could damage the print heads, and, unlike standard inkjet printers, the ink can't be simply removed if there's a problem.
 Using third-party supplies could also void your warranty.

 The Epson EcoTank ET-3760 has good scanning features.
 There's a flatbed scanner that can help you save fragile family polaroids and a sheetfed scanner with an Automatic Document Feeder (ADF) for processing paper documents quickly.
-On the downside, if you have double-sided documents, you must scan each side manually as there's no duplex scanning.
+Unfortunately, if you have double-sided documents, you must scan each side manually as there's no duplex scanning.
+If you scan double-sided documents often, consider the Epson Expression Premium ET-7750 EcoTank which has this feature.
 There's also no fax, which may not be ideal for home businesses.
 If you require a fax, make sure to check out the Epson EcoTank ET-4700.